 Each department is different, with its own characteristics, culture, and mentoring needs.
 Please consider the below resources templates that should be modified to meet the needs of your department.

-- Suggested Mentoring Topics–STEM focused (1-page formatted PDF)
+- Mentoring Checklist (Suggested Topics)–STEM focused (1-page formatted PDF)

 - Suggested Mentoring Topics–STEM focused (Word document)